sky7054/devTinder/homework.md

 - JSON & JS Object (difference)
 - Add the express.json middleware to your app
 - Make your signup API dynamic to receive data from from the end user
+- API - Get user by email Id
+- API - Feed API - Get all user from database